bluefloyd00/Berenberg/README.md

 These instructions will cover how to get your application up and running on your local machine for development and testing purposes.

 ### Prerequisites
 Before you begin, ensure you have Docker installed on your system.
-If you do not have Docker installed

 ### Running the Application